 This outpatient clinic ministers to the medical needs of Meherabad pilgrims, many of whom hail from abroad and thus are unaccustomed to health conditions in India.

-Nurse preparing medications
+Nurse preparing medications in the dispensary

 The Meher Hospital